VOTMAN/hangmanGame/README.md

 - If the word is correctly guessed or six wrong guesses are made, the game ends, and an appropriate message is displayed in green (win) or red (loss).

 ## Dependencies
+  All the modules are installed with pip
 - `random`: Used for random word selection.
 - `pyfiglet`: Used for creating stylized text.
 - `termcolor`: Used for adding colored text.
+- Random Module: In-build with python
+- pyfiglet Module: `pip install pyfiglet`
+- termcolor Module: `pip install termcolor`

 This Hangman game provides an engaging and interactive way to challenge your word-guessing skills while enjoying ASCII art visuals.
 Players have to guess the word and avoid incorrect guesses to save the hangman from being hanged.
 The game's code is well-structured and user-friendly, allowing players to focus on the gameplay.